loader image

 385

-jobs generated by new business start-ups assisted by Business Gateway, from 354 jobs in 2023/24
+jobs generated by new business start-ups assisted by Business Gateway, from 354 the previous year.

 590

-small and medium sized businesses received support from the council’s Business Gateway service, from 589 in 2023/24
+small and medium sized businesses received support from the council’s Business Gateway service, from 589 the previous year.

 590

-small and medium sized businesses received support from the council’s Business Gateway service, from 589 in 2023/24
+small and medium sized businesses received support from the council’s Business Gateway service, from 589 the previous year.

 Helping to Create Strong and Sustainable Communities